richardsheridan/microstructure-ve/README.md

 # linear-elastic -- the *Plastic table is honored only by the ABAQUS deck above.
 ```

-There are no physics kwargs: everything about the problem is read from `sim`.
-Whether the
-lateral macro strains float (free, apparent uniaxial modulus) or are held at zero (confined)
-is inferred from the corner BCs — the quickstart above pins the drive face against shear and
-drives x only, i.e. confined.
 Pass `workers=N` to fan the independent per-frequency solves
 across processes (guard the call under `if __name__ == "__main__":`).

 ## Documentation

-## Attributions
-†Duke University, Brinson Group